Erich Ludendorff: Pre-war military career

 Deputies of the Social Democratic Party of Germany, which became the largest party in the Reichstag after the German federal elections of 1912, seldom gave priority to army expenditures, whether to build up its reserves or to fund advanced weaponry such as Krupp's siege cannons.
 Instead, they preferred to concentrate military spending on the Imperial German Navy.
-Ludendorff's calculations showed that to properly implement the Schlieffen Plan the Army lacked six corps.
+Ludendorff's calculations showed that to properly implement the Schlieffen Plan, the Army lacked six corps.

 Members of the General Staff were instructed to keep out of politics and the public eye, but Ludendorff shrugged off such restrictions.
 With a retired general, August Keim, and the head of the Pan-German League, Heinrich Class, he vigorously lobbied the Reichstag for the additional men.
 In 1913 funding was approved for four additional corps but Ludendorff was transferred to regimental duties as commander of the 39th (Lower Rhine) Fusiliers, stationed at Düsseldorf.
-"I attributed the change partly for my having pressed for those three additional army corps."
+"I attributed the change partly to my having pressed for those three additional army corps."

 Barbara Tuchman characterizes Ludendorff in her book The Guns of August as Schlieffen's devoted disciple who was a glutton for work and a man of granite character but who was deliberately friendless and forbidding and therefore remained little known or liked.
-It is true that as his wife testified, "Anyone who knows Ludendorff knows that he has not a spark of humor...".
+It is true that as his wife testified, "Anyone who knows Ludendorff knows that he has not a spark of humor [...]".
 He was voluble nonetheless, although he shunned small talk.
-John Lee states that while Ludendorff was with his Fusiliers, "he became the perfect regimental commander ... the younger officers came to adore him."
+John Lee states that while Ludendorff was with his Fusiliers, "he became the perfect regimental commander [...] the younger officers came to adore him."
 His adjutant, Wilhelm Breucker, became a devoted lifelong friend.

 World War I

 Battle of Liège

-At the outbreak of war in the summer of 1914 Ludendorff was appointed Deputy Chief of Staff to the German Second Army under General Karl von Bülow.
+At the outbreak of war in the summer of 1914, Ludendorff was appointed Deputy Chief of Staff to the German Second Army under General Karl von Bülow.
 His assignment was largely due to his previous work investigating defenses of Liège, Belgium.
 At the beginning of the Battle of Liège, Ludendorff was an observer with the 14th Brigade, which was to infiltrate the city at night and secure the bridges before they could be destroyed.
 The brigade commander was killed on 5 August, so Ludendorff led the successful assault to occupy the city and its citadel.
 In the following days, two of the forts guarding the city were taken by desperate frontal infantry attacks, while the remaining forts were smashed by huge Krupp 42-cm and Austro-Hungarian Škoda 30.5-cm howitzers.
 By 16 August, all the forts around Liège had fallen, allowing the German First Army to advance.
 As the victor of Liège, Ludendorff was awarded Germany's highest military decoration for gallantry, the Pour le Mérite, presented by Kaiser Wilhelm II himself on 22 August.